andrewnguonly/ChatAbstractions/README.md

 ## ChatDynamicParams

-The implementation of `ChatDynamicParams` demonstrates the ability to dynamically set model parameters (e.g. temperature, presence_penalty, max_tokens) based on the prompt.
+The implementation of `ChatDynamicParams` demonstrates the ability to dynamically set model parameters (e.g. `temperature`, `presence_penalty`, `max_tokens`) based on the prompt.
 Different prompts require different values for model parameters.
 Tuning and optimizing model parameters may result in more desirable responses.
 The implementation leverages a local LLM powered by [Ollama](https://ollama.ai/).

 ```python
 # specify parameter constraints for ChatDynamicParams